Japanese terms

 * sochin [sou-chin] – “strength and control”

-* bassai sho [shou] – “destroying a fortress” lesser version *
+* bassai sho [shou] – “storming a fortress” lesser version *

 * kanku sho [shou] – “observing the sky/emptiness” “lesser” version *